epoiesen/source/source/_posts/walking-from-dunning.md

 A bit further on, and I'm looking down (with tears in my eyes from the wind) onto the 18th-century enclosures at Hillend, and the long ridgeline running up and South that we surveyed two years ago.
 One of the rounded knolls ahead of me must be Corb Law, and so beyond them will be the steep-sided Corb Glen.
 I'm making faster progress than I thought.

 ![Cows](/imgs/Given/Given20 Cows.JPG)
-*Cattle at Beldhill, looking across the Hillend enclosures, 29 June 2016 (Michael Given)*
+*Cattle at Beldhill, looking across to the Hillend enclosures, 29 June 2016 (Michael Given)*

 The wonderful parachuting song of the skylarks is continually in my ears.
 I'm coming down to cross a boggy area, where I can see the bog cotton shining white and waving in the wind.
 It is pleasantly springy underfoot as I squelch across the sphagnum moss, but then I have to do some tussock jumping to stay dry.